Next Election

 Click here to apply to Vote By Mail and join the Permanent Roster.
 Make sure you complete section 3 of the application.
 You can access the paper absentee application here.

-The deadline to apply for an absentee ballot for the March 28th 2023 Special Election is March 17th 2023.
+The deadline to apply for an absentee ballot for the November 5th, 2024 General Election is on Friday, October 25th 2024 at 5:00pm.

 All absentee ballots, those sent by mail and those cast in-person, are counted on Election Day in Virginia.
 Ballots must be postmarked by Election Day or dropped off at the Office of Elections no later than 7:00 p.m. on Election Day.